-With the full-size SUVs falling from public favor, manufacturers are pinning their hopes on a new class of SUV, commonly referred to as the crossover.
-The crossover combines the ride and handling of a car with the high seating position and spacious cargo hold of a large SUV, but without the larger vehicle's penalties for fuel economy and maneuverability.
-One such vehicle is the 2008 Mazda CX-7, a sleek, five-passenger SUV with the heart of a sports car.
-Designed to evoke the same sporty image as Mazda's flagship performance coupe, the RX-8, the CX-7 may be the sportiest crossover you can buy for under $25,000.
-Although the CX-7's turbocharged four-cylinder engine may be a radical departure for those accustomed to a big V8, we think consumers will quickly warm up to its powerful performance and reasonable fuel consumption.
+With full-size SUVs falling from public favor, manufacturers are pinning their hopes on crossovers.
+These cars combine the ride and handling of a car with the high seating position and spacious cargo hold of a large SUV, but without the larger vehicle's penalties for fuel economy and maneuverability.
+One such vehicle is the 2010 Mazda CX-7, a sleek, five-passenger SUV with the heart of a sports car.
+Designed to evoke the same sporty image as Mazda's flagship performance coupe, the RX-8, the CX-7 may be the sportiest crossover you can buy for around $22,000.
+Although the CX-7's available turbocharged four-cylinder engine may be a radical departure for those accustomed to a big V8, we think consumers will quickly warm up to its powerful performance and reasonable fuel consumption.

-If you're the type who prefers a sport coupe to a station wagon, but the realities of family life mean you need interior space and versatility, the 2008 Mazda CX-7's roomy rear seat, optional all-wheel drive and seductive good looks present a workable compromise.
+If you're the type who prefers a sport coupe to a station wagon, but the realities of family life mean you need interior space and versatility, the 2010 Mazda CX-7's roomy rear seat, optional all-wheel-drive and seductive good looks present a workable compromise.

 Folding Rear Seats

 The CX-7's 60/40-split folding rear seats can be lowered via a spring-loaded release located at the rear of the cargo hold.
 The seatbacks are designed to fold flat without needing to remove the adjustable headrests.